Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

 ##  antsMotionCorr

 Performs motion correction of time-series data.
 Control parameters are similar to antsRegistration.
-See the [example](http://stnava.github.io/fMRIANTs/) that demonstrates how to run basic CompCor on fmri data.
-Our minimal fMRI pipeline involves running antsMotionCorr and CompCorr to factor out nuisance variables.
-More complex approaches require ANTsR.
+See the [example](http://stnava.github.io/fMRIANTs/) showing how to run basic *CompCor* on fmri data.
+Our minimal fMRI pipeline involves running *antsMotionCorr* and *CompCorr* to factor out nuisance variables.

         antsMotionCorr <-input DSET>